 Pontus Hultén was the director of Moderna Museet from 1958 to 1973.
 During his time at the Museum, he built the collection and the Museum’s international reputation, with exhibitions such as Movement in Art (1961), 4 Americans (1962), The Museum of Our Wishes (1963-64), and Andy Warhol (1968).
 In his will in 2005, he bequeathed his art collection (some 800 works), his library (some 7,000 volumes), and his archive to Moderna Museet.

-The two-year research project ends in autumn 2017
+The research project was launched in autumn 2015

 Research project: Pontus Hultén and Moderna Museet

 Published 22 April 2016 · Updated 20 November 2017